kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Started on my new A-Frame project!
 Docs prove to be pretty useful, and there's a lot of things I would love to try out.
 So far it's quite fun :) Would probably need to balance with some other React resource too.

 **Link to work:**

+### Missed A Day : 18th June Monday, 2018

+### Missed A Day : 19th June Tuesday, 2018

+### Day 95 : 20th June Wednesday, 2018

+**Today's Progress:** MERN Udemy Course

+**Thoughts:** Started on a new Udemy teaching about the MERN Stack and Redux.
+Kinda good material but I still feel that Tyler explains it so much better.
+So tempted to purchase his courses and go through the full-length ones for proper quality learning.

+**Link to work:**

+### Missed A Day : 21st June Thursday, 2018

+### Missed A Day : 22nd June Friday, 2018

+### Missed A Day : 23rd June Saturday, 2018

+### Missed A Day : 24th June Sunday, 2018

+### Day 96 : 25th June Monday, 2018

+**Today's Progress:** MERN Udemy Course

+**Thoughts:** Completed Learn Redux part of the MERN course.
+Don't understand Redux fully yet, but I hope to use it together with a React app.
+Need to finish this soon!

+Have been spending the past few days working on websites.
+Wish to finish some of them soon!

+**Link to work:**